NYC Personal Injury Lawyer » Car Accidents

 Other leading causes of collisions, wrecks, and crashes in New York City include:

 At the Law Offices of Jay S. Knispel, our car accident attorneys will be ready to investigate your crash from every possible angle.
+The more we know about why your accident happened, the better prepared we can be to seek compensation from all contributing parties.

 Here’s what you should (and shouldn’t) do if you are involved in an auto accident in the Big Apple: